“The MORE that you READ, the more THINGS you will know, the MORE you learn, the MORE places you’ll GO!”

 Yeah.
 So.
-It was time for me to rekindle my love of reading using the following ten tips.
-And thanks to Book Outlet and their oh-so-delicious deals, I’m creating my own Book Days … and after my first shipment arrives, I might just have to take the rest of the day off.
+It’s time for me to rekindle my love of reading using the following ten tips.
+Maybe even create my own Book Days by loading up my Amazon kindle cart … and taking the rest of the day off.

 Tip #1: Pull out your all-time favorite book and give it a re-read.